Pre-Medicine: Applying for Medical School

 - Letters of Evaluation -

-- Guidelines for letters of recommendation
+- Guidelines for Letters of Evaluation for letter writers

 - Minimal Requirements: Most medical schools minimally require to have at least 2 letters for recommendation from science faculty and one from a physician.
 The OSU premedical committee requires this minimum in order to use the committee letter system.